 The specific needs vary over time, but these are the general categories for which you can apply:

-One-off Opportunities: One-time volunteer opportunities include special events (such as a coaching open house), the Welcome Project (a corps of greeters at WiD events) and individual coaching/mentoring.
+One-time volunteer opportunities include special events (such as a coaching open house), the Welcome Project (a corps of greeters at WID events) and individual coaching/mentoring.

-Communications Committee: Oversee all Women in Development communications such as the website, eNews, and social media.
-Create email correspondence to members, such as WiD event invitations and programming communications.
+Oversee all Women in Development communications such as the website, eNews, and social media.
+Create email correspondence to members, such as WID event invitations and programming communications.
 Social media expertise, strong writing skills, and excellent communication skills are preferred.
 3-5 hours is the average monthly time commitment.

 Special Programs Committee:

 Provide meaningful programs to mid-level professionals.
 Strong skills in project management, cold call solicitation, and event planning are required.
 Less than 1 hour is the average monthly time commitment.

 Woman of Achievement Committee: